BlueSideStrongSide/spotify_listening/Readme.md

 An example of the output is shown below, note the interval time is variable and can be changed using a different parameter.

-As shown above we use `realtime=True` This arguement takes a boolean.
+As shown above we use `realtime=True` this arguement takes a boolean.
 This will tell the module to keep printing any new songs as they are returned from Spotify, using the interval specified.
-By deafault this is set to yes.
+By deafault this is set to `realtime=False`.

 https://user-images.githubusercontent.com/11384057/206332966-eb00adee-935c-4a31-8ba3-760701a1930d.mp4